Catering Insurance

 Workers’ Compensation for Catering Business

-Catering is a hands-on business, and employees are exposed to risks every day.
-From lifting heavy equipment to working with sharp tools or hot ovens, injuries can happen unexpectedly.
-That’s why workers’ compensation insurance is essential for caterers.
+Catering is a hands-on business and staff face risks every day.
+Whether it’s lifting heavy equipment or dealing with sharp instruments or hot ovens, injuries can happen without warning.
+That’s why worker’s compensation insurance is important for caterers.

 Workers’ compensation provides: